Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: Symmetric Bregman Divergence: Squared Loss

 \section{Symmetric Bregman Divergence: Squared Loss}

-Theorem~\ref{thm:w2sg-misfit} suggests that W2SG arises when the student model approximates the posterior mean teacher, either in the dual space, as indicated by Eq.~(\ref{ineq:w2sg-forward-brg}), or in the primal space, as in Eq.~(\ref{ineq:w2sg-reverse-brg}).
-We now investigate the conditions under which the student model becomes close to its posterior mean teacher, thereby driving $\epsilon_1$ and $\epsilon_2$ to zero.

-Specifically, in this section, we consider $\phi(x) = \|x\|^2$, i.e., squared loss, in which case $\epsilon_1=\epsilon_2$.
+In \cite{mulgund2025relating}, the emergence of W2SG is attributed to the student being close to the convex projection of the teacher, but it is unclear why fine-tuning should lead to this projection.
+In contrast, our Theorem~\ref{thm:w2sg-misfit} suggests that W2SG arises when the student model approximates the posterior mean teacher.
+We now investigate the conditions under which the student model becomes close to its posterior mean teacher.
+Specifically, in this section, we focus on the squared loss (i.e. $\phi(x) = \|x\|^2$), where $\epsilon_1=\epsilon_2$.
 The following result is a special case of Theorem~\ref{thm:w2sg-misfit}.

 \begin{restatable}{cor}{wtsgmse} Let $\phi(x)=\|x\|^2$, then the following inequality holds,

 where $\epsilon_2=2\sqrt{\mathbb{E}\norm{f_{W'}(X)-\ex{}{f_{W}(X)\mid W',X}}^2}\sqrt{\mathbb{E}\norm{g(X)-f_{W'}(X)}^2}$. \end{restatable} To analyze when $\epsilon_2$ becomes small, we focus on the quantity $\mathbb{E}\norm{f_{W'}(X)-\ex{}{f_{W}(X)\mid W',X}}^2$, rather than directly analyzing the expected distance between the student model and ground truth labeling function, i.e. $\mathbb{E}\norm{g(X)-f_{W'}(X)}^2$, which is also a component of $\epsilon_2$.
 For any input $x\in\mathcal{X}$,